hellums/lacey-bacon/README.md

 # INITIATIVE OVERVIEW
-This repo is a work in progress (not complete).
-It contains files and related project data for a 12-week introductory bootcamp course (Jan-Mar 2022) on Python programming and data analysis/science in a group learning environment.
-However, all programming and data analysis is individual, and shared/coordinated with instructors and mentors as necessary.
-Primary coding was completed in 7 weeks, through Feb 25.
+This repo is product from a 12-week introductory bootcamp course (Jan-Mar 2022) on Python programming and data analysis.

 ### INITIATIVE PAGES
 - [Kanban](https://github.com/hellums/lacey-bacon/projects/1)